 Try to get outside of your own head.
 Remember: your video script needs to appeal to your target audience, not you, your boss or your stakeholders.
 [Tweet this]

 Generally, you should keep the tone simple and conversational.
 The only excuse for breaking this rule is if you're a bank or a hospital (and even then a relaxed tone can work wonders).
-I don't care if you're B2C or B2B, internal or external — your audience wants to hear you speaking like a human, not a robot.
+It doesn't matter if you're B2C or B2B, internal or external, your audience wants to hear you speaking like a human, not a robot.
 That means cutting jargon, buzzwords and meaningless waffle.
 It means speaking on a level that your audience will understand, with concepts and vocabulary they're already familiar with.

 Your script should be in line with your brand voice, but never to the detriment of viewers.
 If you can include real words and phrases that your audience themselves use, you're well on your way to a great video script.